joaogabrielenes/listaDeTarefas/README.md

 # Extras

 - <a href="https://john-enes.github.io/listaDeTarefas/"> CLICK TO OPEN!</a>
 - Developed completely in Portuguse, Brazil
-- Website developed as **study material, non-authorial project!**